withastro/roadmap/README.md

     - An RFC may be rejected after public discussion has settled and comments have been made summarizing the rationale for rejection.
 A member of the [core team] should then close the RFC's associated pull request.

     - An RFC may be accepted at the close of its final comment period.
-A [core team] member will merge the RFC's associated pull request, at which point the RFC will become 'active'.
+A [core team] member will merge the RFC's associated pull request, at which point the RFC will become 'active', existing in the [active](https://github.com/withastro/rfcs/tree/main/active) directory.

+    - Once the RFC is implemented, it will become 'complete', remaining in the [complete](https://github.com/withastro/rfcs/tree/main/complete) directory.

 ## Details on Active RFCs